35 of the most revolutionary inventions that shaped our world

 11. Humans have been using tools for as long as we know

-As with fire, the use of tools likely predated the evolution of Homo sapiens sapiens and may stretch back 2.6 million years or more.
+As with fire, using tools likely predated the evolution of Homo sapiens sapiens and may stretch back 2.6 million years or more.
 Today, several animal species are also known to use tools.

 Anthropologists believe using tools was an essential step in the evolution of humans.
 Some of the earliest tools may have been sticks, stones, and fire.
-However, almost anything can be a tool, depending on how it is used.
+However, almost anything can be a tool, depending on its use.

 In 1850 an English physicist named Joseph Wilson Swan created a “light bulb” by enclosing carbonized paper filaments in an evacuated glass bulb.
 But without a good vacuum, his bulb had too short a lifetime for commercial use.
 However, in the 1870s, better vacuum pumps became available, and Swan developed a longer-lasting lightbulb.